 Increased Funding Supports

-NLF: Boards must be aware that the Commission approved an increase in funding to support Texas Rising Star mentors in Board Contract Year 2023 (BCY’23).
-The Commission also approved an increase to the Board’s quality funding, from 2 percent to 4 percent of the Board’s annual allocation in BCY’23.
-These additional funds are available to the Boards to support the increased services in order to implement HB 2607.
+NLF: Boards must be aware that the Commission approved a funding increase to support Texas Rising Star mentors: $17 million in Board Contract Year 2022 (BCY’22), $22 million in BCY’23, $27 million in BCY’24, and $29 million in BCY’25.
+The Commission also approved an increase to the Board’s quality funding, from 2 percent to 4 percent of the Board’s annual allocation in BCY’24.
+In BCY’25, the Commission approved a total of 6 percent for quality improvement, with 2 percent being available as part of the Board’s annual allocation, and an additional 4 percent being distributed based upon the number and size of CCS providers in a Board’s local development area (workforce area).
+For additional information on the distribution of BCY’25 funding, please refer to WD 09-24.
+These additional funds are available to the Boards to support the increased services needed to implement HB 2607.

-NLF: Boards must also be aware that the Commission approved an additional $500 million for the 2022 Child Care Relief Fund for CCS providers, and they increased the base reimbursement rates to the 75th percentile in BCY’23.
+NLF: Boards must also be aware that the Commission approved an additional $500 million for the 2022 Child Care Relief Fund for CCS providers, and it also increased the base reimbursement rates to the 75th percentile in BCY’23.
+In BCY’24, the Commission’s base rates were increased above the 75th percentile in some cases, based upon the new Cost of Quality Price Modeling study.
 These additional funds are available to providers to improve program quality and to support the new Texas Rising Star requirement.

 Entry Level Eligibility and Timelines

 NLF: Boards must be aware that TWC Chapter 809 Child Care Services rule §809.131(d) establishes a maximum time of 24 months that a CCS provider may remain at the Entry Level designation.
-The CCS provider must achieve Texas Rising Star certification of at least the Two-Star level within the 24-month period.
+The CCS provider must achieve or be eligible for Texas Rising Star certification of at least the Two-Star level within the 24-month period.
+There are limited waivers of up to 36 months for Entry Level-designated providers who do not attain certification or are not deemed eligible for certification by the end of their Entry Level period.
+Details are provided later in this letter.

-NLF: Boards must be aware that an Entry Level child care program is not eligible for enhanced reimbursement rates that are available to Two-, Three-, and Four-Star–certified child care programs.
+NLF: Boards must be aware that an Entry Level–designated CCS provider is not eligible for the enhanced payment rates available to Two-, Three-, and Four-Star–certified child care programs.

-NLF: Boards must ensure that all CCS providers located within the Board’s local workforce development area (workforce area) meet the minimum qualifications and basic requirements for Entry Level designation described in §809.131(b), specifically, that the provider:
+NLF: Boards must ensure that all CCS providers located within a Board’s local workforce development area (workforce area) meet the minimum qualifications and basic requirements for Entry Level designation as described in §809.131(b) prior to signing a CCS Agreement, and specifically, that the providers:

-is not on a corrective or adverse action plan with Child Care Regulation (CCR); and
+are not on a corrective or adverse action plan with Child Care Regulation (CCR); and

-does not exceed the minimum points threshold for high- and medium-high– weighted CCR deficiencies, per the Texas Rising Star Guidelines.
+do not exceed the minimum points threshold for high- and medium-high– weighted CCR deficiencies, per the Texas Rising Star Guidelines.